 Designate activated hexes and units – pick hexes of units acting this impulse.
 If any of these are disordered, flip their disorder marker to not the current impulse, signifying that they will be allowed to rally and recover to good order at the end of this activation unless disordered again during this impulse.

 Artillery bombardment phase – activated artillery may fire at enemies in range and line of sight.
 Artillery that fires in this phase will not move; it is one or the other.
 Exception – horse artillery may move 1/2 their movement allowance after firing in the artillery bombardment phase.

 Movement phase – all activated units may move their full movement allowance conforming to all the rules of movement.

-Melee phase – any active units adjacent to enemy units may attempt to take their hexes in melee combat.
+Melee phase – any active units adjacent to and facing enemy units may attempt to take their hexes in melee combat.
 Melee is always 1 hex trying to take 1 enemy held hex and is always voluntary.
 The active player resolves these in any order he desires, applying the results of each before moving on to the next.
 Odds are calculated as attacker divided by defender strength as a percentage, rounding in favor of the defender.
 Any applicable shifts are applied and the dice rolls to determine the melee combat result, and its results are applied immediately before proceeding to the next melee.

 Stacking and SP limits

 Stacking is limited by unit types and number of SPs that may be present in one hex, and there are also limitations of the number of SPs that are fully effective in various roles.
 Most of these systems are shared but a few differ in detail between the regiment scale 150 yard hex games like GDW Eylau and the brigade scale 480 meter hex games like Napoleon’s Last Battles.

 In regiment scale games, no stacking of different unit types is allowed.
 Every hex may only contain one unit type.